David Floyd Lambertson

-During the 1990-91 academic year, Lambertson was Diplomat-in-Residence at the University of Kansas, teaching in the Political Science department.
+During the 1990-91 academic year, Lambertson was diplomat-in-residence at the University of Kansas, teaching in the Political Science department.
 While at KU he was named by President George H.W.
-Bush in early 1991 as Ambassador to Thailand.
+Bush in early 1991 as ambassador to Thailand.
 He was confirmed by the U.S. Senate in July and arrived in Bangkok in September of that year.
-As Ambassador to Thailand, Lambertson led one of America’s largest embassies (500-plus U.S. employees, 26 USG agencies, more than 1500 Thai employees).
-He was responsible for all aspects of U.S. relations with Thailand during a period of significant political upheaval and change, burgeoning growth in US-Thai economic relations, intensified efforts to combat drug production and trafficking, and major refugee and displaced persons issues along Thailand’s borders with Cambodia, Laos and Burma.
-He also had oversight responsibility for U.S. government activities in Vietnam and Cambodia prior to the end of the Cambodia war and normalization of relations with Vietnam.
+As ambassador to Thailand, Lambertson led one of America’s largest embassies (500-plus U.S. employees, 26 USG agencies, and more than 1500 Thai employees).
+He was responsible for all aspects of U.S. relations with Thailand during a period of significant political upheaval and change, burgeoning growth in US–Thai economic relations, intensified efforts to combat drug production and trafficking, and major refugee and displaced persons issues along Thailand’s borders with Cambodia, Laos and Burma.
+He also had oversight responsibility for U.S. government activities in Vietnam and Cambodia prior to the end of the Cambodian war and the normalization of relations with Vietnam.
 Lambertson left Thailand in August 1995 and retired from the Foreign Service shortly thereafter.

 During his career, Lambertson was a member of numerous U.S. delegations to international conferences, beginning with the Paris Peace Talks, and including, inter alia, bilateral planning conferences with Japan, Korea and Australia, a United Nations conference on refugees in 1988 in Geneva, the 1989 Paris Conference on Cambodia (in which he led the U.S. delegation), and several conferences of the Association of Southeast Asian Nations.
 He was a member of the U.S. delegation to the United Nations General Assembly in 1980.
-Lambertson traveled to Hanoi three times, prior to normalization, as a member of delegations seeking progress on the POW/MIA issue.
+Lambertson traveled to Hanoi three times, before normalization, as a member of delegations seeking progress on the POW/MIA issue.

 Lambertson had extensive experience in the foreign policy process in Washington, including Oval Office meetings during the Reagan, Bush and Clinton Administrations, chairmanship of inter-agency committees and more than 35 appearances before Congressional committees.
 He also had considerable media exposure, including appearances on the Today Show, Good Morning America, Nightline and NPR’s Morning Edition.
 He spoke on aspects of U.S. policy in many forums, including the Council on Foreign Relations in New York, the John F. Kennedy School of Government at Harvard University, the Asia Society in New York and Washington, the Aspen Institute and numerous business organizations nationwide.